MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Some AI Builder actions consume AI Builder credits.
 Learn more in this page in [AI Builder credit consumption](#ai-builder-credit-consumption) section.
 AI Builder credit consumption can be monitored.
 Learn more in [Monitor usage](#monitor-usage) in this article.

-In an environment, when consumption exceeds available credits, the environment is in overage and some features may be blocked.
+In an environment, when consumption exceeds available credits, the environment is in overage and some features might be blocked.
 You need to purchase AI Builder credits and/or reassign AI Builder credits or rely on Copilot Credits.
 Learn more in [Overage](#overage) in this article.

 AI Builder is a premium feature within Power Apps.
 Adding an AI Builder action to an app transforms it into a premium app.
 This is also the case when incorporating a flow with an AI Builder action within an app.
 Premium apps have specific licensing requirements.